robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 You ponder a bit about why the application decided that it was a good idea to include two commands that do the same thing, but only one which works.
-But nevertheless, you settle for the fact that things (at least apparently) work now.
+Nevertheless, you settle for the fact that things (at least apparently) work now.

 And then you open a new shell to run a different application, so of